 All submissions must meet the following conditions:

-- Reflect quality advice based on the author's first-hand experience.
+- Offer high-quality advice based on the author's first-hand experiences.

 - Not infringe upon anyone's copyright, regarding both text and images.

-Photos: we require high-quality images, preferably with some light editing in a program like Lightroom.
+Photos: we need high-quality images, preferably with light editing in a program like Lightroom.

-If an image can't be found there, the last resort would be a stock photo site.
+If an image can't be found there, a stock photo site can be used as a last resort.

 Our rule of thumb is about one photo for every 250-300 words.